PawelWozniak/lightweight-xlsx-util/README.md

 TODO
 - Speak to data cloud lady
-- Add additional test methods
 - Add few examples for dom doc and
 - Update blog links before republish
 - finish readme (getting started guide, handy links ecma etc)
+- Update salesforce blog

-# Lightweight - XLSX Util
+# Salesforce Apex - Lightweight - XLSX Util
 A Lightweight Salesforce Apex utility to read and write basic XLSX files based on the ECMA-376 standard fully on platform without the need for any external API calls for processing.

 The application is based on the `ZipWriter` and `ZipReader` classes from the compression namespace.
-These are currently in developer preview but should go GA in the Sprint 25 release.
+Due to this the library requires API version 63.0 (Spring '25)+

 We are limited to the Apex govenor limits, but nonetheless it can write pretty large worksheets synchronously and even larger asynchronously.
 If you need extremly large or complex files, you're probably better off using Salesforce Document Builder or a 3rd party application like Conga Composer.